Frank Greges was one of those people that never seemed to find success. Poverty seemed to follow him throughout his entire life.

 The next day a reporter saw the police report describing Frank’s valuable find and thought that it would make a great story.
 As you could guess, the reporter twisted the story all around to make Frank look like a hero who was deserving of a big reward.
 Within a very short time, Frank was a national celebrity.

 Both Belden & Co. and the National Surety Company were placed under great pressure by the public to provide Frank with a reward for his honest actions.
 But behind the scenes, they grumbled at the idea of doing so.
 After all, why should they reward a guy that had no intention of ever returning the stock certificates to them?
-They were cornered with the threat of bad publicity and really had no choice but give Frank the rewards and the job that I had previously described.
+They were cornered with the threat of bad publicity and really had no choice but to give Frank the rewards and the job that I had previously described.

 And now for the rest of the story, of which everyone seems to be in general agreement.